-8 Tips to Travel Well With Your Family16/06/2022, Scott, full-time RV traveller in the United States
+8 Tips to Travel Well With Your Family16/06/2022, Scott, full-time family RV traveller in the United States

 As incredible as family travel is, it can also be a little bit more work and stress than a couples or solo trip.
 A little advance planning can make the trip so much more enjoyable for everyone.
-Below are some tips to prepare for and get the most out of your family trip.
+Below are some tips to help make it as stress free as possible.

-Your vacation memories can begin well before the trip starts!
-Involve your kids in planning the trip, or present the trip as a gift or surprise in a fun way.
+Your holiday memories can begin well before the trip starts!
+Involve your children in planning the trip, or present the trip as a gift or surprise in a fun way.

 Make a fun countdown calendar to build more excitement leading up to it.
-Consider getting the kids a book to learn more about the destination you will be traveling to.
+Consider getting the children a book to learn more about the destination you will be travelling to.
 If the kids don’t have cameras already, consider gifting each child an inexpensive camera to take along on the trip to document their experiences.

 2. Bring Fun Car/Airplane Activities

 Help keep the peace on your travel days by bringing along engaging travel activities.
-Some favourites are travel games like license plate bingo, movie player with movies, books, colouring books, magazines, and activity books (mazes, word searches, crossword puzzles, stickers, etc.).
+Some favourites are books, colouring books, magazines, and activity books (mazes, word searches, crossword puzzles, stickers, etc.).

-Everyone loves to look great and feel great on vacation.
+Everyone loves to look great and feel great on holiday.
 After all, you are taking lots of photos.
 But this often leads to wanting to bring new clothes and shoes along.
 As great as this temptation is, stick to comfortable shoes that are already broken in.
-Nothing ruins a vacation faster than blisters on the feet.
+Nothing ruins a holiday faster than blisters on the feet.

 A tip to save space when packing is to roll your clothes.
 We also like to use zip lock bags or Space Bags to separate clothing and removes the air to save space.
 Packing cubes are another great option.
 Consider bringing an empty bag along that folds flat in case you come home with extra souvenirs.

-The number one mistake parents make when traveling with kids is to try to include either too many destinations or too many activities.
-Adults often fall into the trap of wanting to see and do it all to maximize their vacation time.
+The number one mistake parents make when travelling with children is to try to include either too many destinations or too many activities.
+Adults often fall into the trap of wanting to see and do it all to maximise their vacation time.

-Trying to cover a large area as a destination with lots of travel time involved, or planning too many activities in a destination, can really wear kids out quickly.
-No one enjoys any of it when you are dragging tired whining kids around.
+Trying to cover a large area as a destination with lots of travel time involved, or planning too many activities in a destination, can really wear children out quickly.
+No one enjoys any of it when you are dragging tired whining children around.
 Consider keeping your trip in one general location and not overdoing it on scheduled activities.

 If you have small children, consider booking a hotel near the heart of many of your planned activities so you can come back and take an afternoon nap or have some downtime to recharge.